Hello, everyone! Welcome to our latest blog!

 What We Learned

 Let’s review the two main findings from this study and what we can learn from them.
 We first find that anti-inflammatories can help improve symptoms of dementia.
-While this study looked at dementia, there is evidence for other brain diseases being helped by anti-inflammatories including Parkinson’s, Depression, and Anxiety, and ADD.
+While this study looked at dementia, there is evidence of other neurological diseases being helped by anti-inflammatories including Parkinson’s, depression, anxiety, and ADD.
 The second point is that the current medications do not restore balance to the immune system in the long run.
 Current drug therapies for the immune system are extremely crude.
 I tell my patients it is like solving a creaky door hinge by removing the whole door.
-Is it effective in stopping the door from making noise…yes.
-However, you have not really fixed the hinge and typically wherever you had a door it is a bad idea to just get rid of the door.
+Is it effective in stopping the door from making noise??
+Yes.
+However, you have not really fixed the hinge.
 To really help rebalance the immune system you must do two things:

 - Remove the source of inflammation

 - What is driving the inflammation in a person?
 Is it a chronic infection with a virus, bacteria, yeast, or parasite?
 Is there a chronic stress response?
 Is there a diet imbalance of omega 6 and omega 3 fatty acids?
-If someone is inflamed, if the source driving the inflammation is not removed then as soon as anti-inflammatory therapy is removed the inflammation will come back and the patients symptoms will come back as soon as the patient stops taking the anti-inflammatory medication.
+If someone is inflamed and the source driving the inflammation is not removed, then the inflammation (and symptoms related to the inflammation) will come back as soon as the patient stops taking the anti-inflammatory medication.

 - Support the balance of the immune system

 - Rather than use the drugs to completely suppress the immune system, there are several nutrients which can help us balance the immune system.
-For more in depth information on the immune system see my article entitled“Immune System Concepts”.
+For more in depth information on the immune system, see our article entitled “Immune System Concepts.”
 A short list of good, safe immune system regulators/balancers are vitamin D, vitamin A, Omega 3 fish oils, and Glutathione.

 Brain Immune Balancing

-For anyone with a brain related problem (such as brain fog, depression, anxiety, dementia, etc.) anti-inflammatories for the brain can be absolutely helpful.
-The immune system in the different than the rest of the body.
-The microglial are the brain’s chief immune cells and they act broader and less discerning than their counterparts in the rest of the body.
-Therefore inflammation in the brain causes more collateral damage than in the rest of the body.
+For anyone with a brain-related problem (such as brain fog, depression, anxiety, dementia, etc.), anti-inflammatories for the brain can be absolutely helpful.
+The immune system in the brain is different than the rest of the body.
+The microglial cells are the brain’s chief immune cells and they act broader and less discerning than their counterparts in the rest of the body.
+Therefore, inflammation in the brain causes more collateral damage than in the rest of the body.
 This means inflammation is particularly MORE DAMAGING in the brain that to other tissues.
 Symptoms of brain inflammation include:

 - Brain fog